DaliaO15/ddpm_model_faces/README.md

 * Trained on a unbiased dataset of human faces (FairFace)
 * Includes:
   * training and evaluation loops
-  * noise scheduling
-  * sampling steps
+  * noise scheduling and sampling steps
   * exponential mean average (EMA) for evaluation and sampling
   * model monitoring with tensorboards
+  * Inference with Gradio interface
 * Generates diverse and realistic human faces from pure noise
 * Modular and extensible codebase for experimentation